SamuelLarkin/LizzyConversion/PortageLiveManual.md

 ### Training PORTAGE shared in the Framework

 Once you have installed PORTAGE shared, you must train a system using your parallel corpora, preferably using our experimental framework.
 The document `framework/tutorial.pdf` gives a tutorial on training models and decoding in the current framework; read this first, and then apply the same methods on your own data.
-For background information, you can also read PORTAGE_sharedTextProcessing!_TextProcessing, which describes how to preprocess the bilingual and unilingual training data prior to model training; the section PORTAGE_sharedFileFormats!_TextFileFormats has helpful related information about file formats.
-Finally, PORTAGE_sharedTrainingModels!_ConstructingModels describes how to train the different kinds of models, and how to find a reasonable weight on each of these models.
+For background information, you can also read [TextProcessing,](PORTAGE_sharedTextProcessing.md) which describes how to preprocess the bilingual and unilingual training data prior to model training; the section [TextFileFormats](PORTAGE_sharedFileFormats.md) has helpful related information about file formats.
+Finally, [ConstructingModels](PORTAGE_sharedTrainingModels.md) describes how to train the different kinds of models, and how to find a reasonable weight on each of these models.

 ### The Runtime File Layout